Sundeep Malani

-Sandeep Malani (born 19 November 1971) is an Indian film director, documentary film maker, screenplay writer, and actor.
-He is the Managing Director of the Production Company 'Malani Talkies'.
+Sandeep Malani (born 19 November 1971) is an Indian film director, screenwriter, and actor.
+He is the managing director of the production company 'Malani Talkies'.

 Early years

 Sandeep Malani was born in 1971 to a Roman Catholic family in Mumbai and was raised in Mangalore.
 Malani himself did his early schooling at the Milagres School in Mangalore. and his BBM at SDM College.
 Later he did Journalism course at Sandesha, Mangalore.
 Has been trained Japanese and speaks most of the Indian languages.
 His mother tongue is Konkani.